hfskappel/sdn-traffic_policing/README.md

   - sudo ovs-ofctl -O OpenFlow13 dump-flows s1 - Dump flow rules on switch 1
   - sudo ovs-ofctl -O OpenFlow13 del-groups s1 - Delete group tables on switch 1
   - sudo ovs-ofctl -O OpenFlow13 dump-groups s1 - Dump group rules on switch 1

+# The controller
+- The controller is still under development, so expect bugs.
+- Policies can be defined in policy_inputs.py
+- To this date, only bandwidth requirements can be used as a policy requirement